4 Easy Steps

 Training: Teach others how to use the project.
 This is a specialized form of outreach or documentation.

-User Interface: User interface can include many types of tasks including designing new visual aspects of a webpage or creating a new logo for the project.
+Design: Design can include many types of tasks including designing new visual aspects of a webpage or creating a new logo for the project.
 It may also include various accessibility opportunities to help make the project easier for people who are visually impaired.

 Quality Assurance: Finding and verifying bugs is an important part of software development.